jwelch1324/dalle-flow-tools/README.md

 # QuerySession
 For usage see the [Example Session](ExampleSession/README.md) It is recommended to use the query session rather than the raw query documents if you want to track your workflow.

+# The data store and database
+The querytools introduce two classes the QueryDocument() and QueryDatabase() -- the former is a wrapper around the dalle-flow docarray interface, and the latter is a simple SQLLite wrapper that manages storing session data.
+Additionally when the database is first instantiated it will create a datastore cache, which is an organized set of folders corresponding to the first four hex characters of an md5 hash.
+When a query document is saved to the database, it is converted to raw bytes, hashed, and then saved to the appropriate bucket in the datastore.

 # QueryDocument
 ## Saving / Restoring a query document